ADGEfficiency/data-science-south/content/blog/hypermodern-python-2025.md

 ## uv

 The hardest thing about learning Python is learning to install & manage Python.
-Working with Python requires being able to work both with different versions of Python and with different Python virtual environments.

 Even senior developers can struggle with the complexity of managing Python, especially if it is not their main language.

 ![The xkcd classic commentary on the complex Python ecosystem.](/images/hypermodern-2025/python_environment_xkcd.png)